AVMf/avmf/README.md

 #### Java Version

-AVMf has been implemented to run using Java Development Kit (JDK) 7 or 8, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html and http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html, respectively.
+AVM<i>f</i> has been implemented to run using Java Development Kit (JDK) 7 or 8, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html and http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html, respectively.
 Instead of downloading the JDK from one of the aforementioned web sites, you can also use your operating system's package manager to install it correctly.
-After downloading and installing the JDK, you are also likely to have to set Java 1.7 (or, Java 1.8) as the chosen Java Development Kit for the AVMf project.
+After downloading and installing the JDK, you are also likely to have to set Java 1.7 (or, Java 1.8) as the chosen Java Development Kit for the AVM<i>f</i> project.
 Please follow the instructions provided by either your operating system or your integrated development environments to accomplish this task.

 #### Installation with Eclipse

 1. Select 'File' &rarr; 'Import'.
 2. From the project options, select 'Maven' &rarr; 'Existing Maven Projects'.
-3. Select the root directory of your downloaded copy of AVMf.
+3. Select the root directory of your downloaded copy of AVM<i>f</i>.
 4. Click 'Finish' to complete the import.
 5. To generate the JAR file, select 'Run' &rarr; 'Run As' &rarr; 'maven install'.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVMf's main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVMf.
+6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation with IntelliJ

 1. Select 'File' &rarr; 'Open'.
-2. Navigate to the root directory of your installation of AVMf.
+2. Navigate to the root directory of your installation of AVM<i>f</i>.
 3. Select the 'pom.xml' file and click 'Finish'.
 4. Open the Maven Projects toolbar using 'View' &rarr; 'Tool Windows' &rarr; 'Maven Projects'.
-5. Select the AVMf project and click 'package'.
+5. Select the AVM<i>f</i> project and click 'package'.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVMf's main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVMf.
+6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation at the Command Line

-1. Navigate to the root directory containing of your installation of AVMf.
+1. Navigate to the root directory containing of your installation of AVM<i>f</i>.
 2. Type the following command to build the tool: `mvn package`
 3. Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVMf's main directory; if this JAR file does not exist, then the installation with the command line failed and you will not yet be able to use AVMf.
+6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with the command line failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try one of the methods that uses an IDE.

 ## Running the Provided Examples

-AVMf includes various examples of the AVM optimizing different problems. `Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `String` optimizes an initially random string to some desired target string.
+AVM<i>f</i> includes various examples of the AVM optimizing different problems. `Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `String` optimizes an initially random string to some desired target string.

-If you have already installed and built AVMf as detailed in the previous sections, you can run these examples from the command line as follows:
+If you have already installed and built AVM<i>f</i> as detailed in the previous sections, you can run these examples from the command line as follows:

 ``
 java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.Quadratic